buzzer-re/WinError/README.md

 ## Install

 ### Linux
+* Make sure to have Python3+ installed
 * You just need to run ***install.sh***

 ### Windows
+* Make sure to have Python3+ installed
+* Python must be in your Path env
 * You just need to run ***install.bat***

 ### That's all.